Navigating through Code with the Debugger

 In a source window, drag the yellow arrowhead to a location where you want to set the next statement in the same source file

-In a source window, set the cursor on the line that you want to execute next and choose Set Next Statement on the context menu.
+In a source window, set the cursor on the line that you want to execute next, right-click and choose Set Next Statement.

-In the Disassembly window, set the cursor on the assembly instruction that you want to execute next and choose Set Next Statement on the context menu.
+In the Disassembly window, set the cursor on the assembly instruction that you want to execute next, right-click an and choose Set Next Statement.

 Setting the next statement causes the program counter to jump directly to the new location.
 Use this command with caution: